 - 10-30 drops of essential oil (optional)

-- Add washing soda and stir.
+- Add the washing soda and stir.

-- Add liquid castile soap and stir.
+- Add the liquid castile soap and stir to combine.

-- Transfer to a repurposed soap dispenser.
+- Transfer your soap to a repurposed soap dispenser.

 What are the main ingredients for making liquid soap?

 The main ingredients for liquid soap-making vary depending on the recipe you are using.
 Check out the three easy recipes you can follow in the previous sections of this article.

 What is the best way to make homemade liquid soap in Nigeria?